 You can sponge bathe your baby as often as daily, but until the baby starts really crawling around and getting dirty, a daily bath isn’t really necessary.
 A couple of baths a week should suffice until then.

 However, it is important that you maintain some sort of daily hygiene routine for the baby.
 All those little creases and cracks and folds in their delicate skin are prone to irritation and infection if not kept clean and dry.
-There are easy ways to make sure your little one stays clean, such as baby micellar water and infant cleansing wipes.
+There are easy ways to make sure your little one stays clean, such as Mustela No-Rinse Micellar Water and Aveeno Baby pH-Balanced Cleansing Wipes.

 Final Thoughts